HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 ssh USER@IP_ADDRESS
 ```

 where you replace USER with your chosen username (case-sensitive!) and the IP address of your VM on interface `eth1` (starts with 172).
 The first time you do this, you will get a warning that the authenticity of this host can't be established.
 Enter `yes` to confirm that you want to continue connecting.
+You should also be able to log in from your Ansible control node!

-Since the previous changes were applied to `group_vars/all.yml`, every VM that we will add to our environment will automatically have these properties.
+Since the previous changes were applied to `group_vars/servers.yml`, every VM that we will add to this will automatically have these same properties.

-## 2.3.
+## 2.4.
 Web application server

+**TODO:** change this assignment: bertvv.httpd/mariadb/wordpress are de facto depcrecated.
+Replace with a better example of a LAMP stack with an open source webapp (not necessarily Wordpres, not necessarily PHP), preferably with a decent Ansible role available.
+If that doesn't seem to exist, just install MySQL/MariaDB and Apache (e.g. using Jeff Geerling's roles) and have students write a simple PHP page that loads data from a database.

 Next, we will configure `srv010` as a web application server.
 We start with the database backend (MariaDB), followed by the web server (Apache) and finally a PHP application (WordPress).

-### 2.3.1.
+### 2.4.1.
 MariaDB database server

 Use the `bertvv.mariadb` role to install [MariaDB](https://mariadb.org/) (a fork of MySQL) on the VM and specify the following properties: